-Students as Changemakers: One Scholarship Approach to Creating Resilient Programming
+Changemakers: A Scholarship Approach to Building Resilient Programming

 As part of its Resilient Philanthropy series, Foundant recently hosted a conversation with three scholarship providers about what they learned during the pandemic and how they used that information to create greater impact for the students they serve.
 This is the final post in a three-part series that highlights lessons learned and promising practices.